 An example of a company that does this well is Netflix.
 A PowerPoint presentation released by Netflix CEO Reed Hastings, which has been viewed more than 5 million times on the web, outlines the company’s talent management strategies, which are based on philosophies like:

 “… talent managers should think like businesspeople and innovators first, and like HR people last.
 Forget throwing parties and handing out T-shirts; make sure every employee understands what the company needs most and exactly what’s meant by high performance.”

 A challenge facing many businesses today, particularly multinational organizations, is in creating a unified global approach to messaging and communication.
-The employee journey, branding, and messaging must remain consistent and build global identity.
-This is accomplished through harmonized, branded reward and communication programs with the same look, feel, and structure across all locations.
+The employee journey, branding, and messaging must remain consistent and build a global identity.
+This is accomplished through harmonizing, branded reward and communication programs with the same look, feel, and structure across all locations.

-That way, each time an employee receives communication about policies, procedures or company news, whether they access that information in California or Canada, or the U.K. or the Philippines, they can engage with the brand and the company’s key messages.
+In this way, each time an employee receives communication about policies, procedures or company news, whether they access that information in California or Canada, or the U.K. or the Philippines, they can engage with the brand and the company’s key messages.

 An engaging smartphone and tablet-friendly portal that employees can access anytime, anywhere, can help reinforce employee interaction, participation, and engagement with your brand.

 Using cloud-based technology solutions, that are easily integrated, can also enhance the employee user experience.
-They give the employee the ability to move between self-service applications seamlessly - without even noticing the use of multiple software solutions.
+They give the employee the ability to move between self-service applications seamlessly—without even noticing the use of multiple software solutions.